mortenbroesby/website-blog/README.md

 I chose Next.js as it provides a great developer experience with all the features i needed.
 Hybrid static & server rendering, TypeScript support, smart bundling, route pre-fetching, and more.

+### 📦 Prisma

+Prisma is a next-generation ORM that can be used to build GraphQL servers, REST APIs, microservices & more.
+I've used Prisma to connect to my PostgreSQL database, facilitated via Supabase.

 ---

 ## 📡 Hosting